 A limit function can dynamically constrain a process controller's torque reference (Input1), preventing motor stall (by limiting torque below Input2) and overload (by limiting torque above Input3).
 Unlike static torque limits set through application parameters such as Positive and Negative Torque Limit, this approach offers flexible, real-time control by allowing Input2 and Input3 to vary dynamically.
-The function's output can directly set the torque reference of the motor.
+The output of the function can directly set the torque reference of the motor.